andrewtilisky/MobileGarage/README.md

 ![Imgur](http://i.imgur.com/FN5JZKj.png)

-Based on your weekly mileage and the distance between service events, the app calculates a probably date by which the maintenance should be performed.
+Based on your weekly mileage and the distance between service events, the app calculates a probable date by which the maintenance should be performed.

 Unfinished features include:
 1. Deleting vehicles